-- 1. Insular Foundation for the following projects: - Together with the For the Women Foundation and Connected Women -- equipped 74 women scholars with competencies in data science training and analytics which are considered the careers of the future.
-They also finished soft skills training to help them ace job interviews for data science positions, and conduct presentations to clients. - Together with Villgro Philippines and InBest Ventures, two social entrepreneurship organizations -- launched the InLife Negosyo Challenge, a competition that provided support to 20 womenled or women-focused social enterprises through capacity building and networking opportunities during the program implementation.
+- 1. Insular Foundation, together with Villgro Philippines and InBest Ventures, two social entrepreneurship organizations, launched the InLife Negosyo Challenge, a competition that provided support to 20 womenled or women-focused social enterprises through capacity building and networking opportunities during the program implementation.
 Later, the four winning groups received cash grants and 6-month in-depth and needs-based incubation support.
-The winners came from diverse fields such as artisanal weaving, mental health services, virtual assistance services and sustainable personal care.
+The winners came from diverse fields such as artisanal weaving, mental health services, virtual assistance services and sustainable personal care. - 2.
+UnionBank of the Philippines through its Global Linker, and the Bida ang Pinay Digital

-2. UnionBank of the Philippines through its Global Linker, and the Bida ang Pinay Digital Bazaar, onboarding 35 stores on the UnionBank Global Linker Platform.
+Bazaar, onboarding 35 stores on the UnionBank Global Linker Platform.
 The Global Linker is a digital SME platform that aims to digitize micro, small and medium enterprises.